jensjns/acf-leaflet-field/readme.txt

 == Description ==

 This plugin adds a [Leaflet](http://leafletjs.com) map field to the [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin.
-Use it to display beutiful maps with markers along with your posts and pages.
+Use it to display maps with markers, lines and shapes along with your posts and pages.

 * Add multiple markers with popups to the map.
 * Draw polylines, polygons and rectangles.
 * The field stores both your zoom-level and viewport location.
 * Function to render the map in your theme is included in the plugin: `<?php the_leaflet_field( 'my_leaflet_field' ); ?>`, just plug and play!
-* Supports ACF3, ACF4 and ACF5 (Pro)
+* Supports ACF4 and ACF5 (Pro)

 == Installation ==